-by Dr. Donald W. Duszynski, ca. 1986
+Donald W. Duszynski

-The 1892 University of New Mexico catalog offered three types of baccalaureate degrees, two of which required knowledge in biology-a Ph.B. and a B.S. degree.
-For these degrees, "each candidate is expected to read intelligently all the books prescribed . . . and to write a short composition on one of several subjects announced at the time of the examination."
-"Good courses will be given in Physiology, Chemistry, Physics, Geology, Zoology, and Botany.
+The 1892 University of New Mexico catalog offered three types of baccalaureate degrees, two of which required knowledge of biology: a PhB and a BS degree.
+For these degrees, "each candidate is expected to read intelligently all the books prescribed ... and to write a short composition on one of several subjects announced at the time of the examination....
+Good courses will be given in Physiology, Chemistry, Physics, Geology, Zoology, and Botany.
 In these subjects much of the work will be done in the laboratories."
+Such was the beginning of biology at UNM.